JDE65/AssetAnalysis/README.md

 # AssetAnalysis - WIP
-Asset analysis : downloading Assets infos and correlated assets for analysis
+Asset analysis : downloading Assets infos and correlated assets for analysis The schema always follows the structure presented herewith.

-The repository includes (and/or will include) the codes to :
+The repository includes (and/or will include) various codes to :
+0. Load the libraries
+1. Ask for inputs : hyper-parameters & parameters
-1. Prepare the data
+2. Connect to DBs and load the data
- - download stock data from Refinitiv (date, close, open, high, volume, daily traded volume, ...)
+ - download stock data (date, close, open, high, volume, daily traded volume, ...)
  - dowload financial data of "correlated assets" (major indices, ST and LT interest rates, commodities, ...)
  - enrich data with technical indicators (MA & EMA, MACD, Bollinger band, CCI, EMV, ATR, ADX, RSI, MOM)
  - enrich data with price from assets of the same class
- - enrich data with correlated assets
+ - enrich data with correlated assets (FX, rate, commodities, macro-economic data, ...)
- - transform series for detailed analysis (Fourier, ARIMA)
+ - transform series for detailed analysis (Fourier, ARIMA, ...)
- -
- 2. Organise the data into matrixes X and y
+3. Organise the data into matrixes X and y
   - Create the Dataset
   - Enrich the Dataset
   - Organize matrix X